 In Smart IT Universal Client, as an IT agent with ESChat_Agent permissions, you can use Live Chat to resolve user queries.
 When you receive a new chat request from a self-service user or a BMC Helix Virtual Agent user from a web client, you can view the chat and join the session.
 You can view customer information and use resources to help resolve the user's queries.
 From a chat session, you can also create an incident or a work order in Smart IT.

 For more information about interacting with users on Live Chat, see (Live Chat documentation).

 - Ensure that you have the IT Agent role in Smart IT.

 For more information about roles and permissions in Smart IT, see Smart IT roles and permissions.

 - Ensure that you have the ESChat_Agent permissions to use Live Chat.

 - Ensure that the Smart IT administrator has modified the CCS parameter settings for Live Chat.

-For more information on the settings, see Integrating Smart IT with Live Chat.
+For more information about the settings, see Integrating Smart IT with Live Chat.

 Overview of chat sessions

 As a support agent, you can accept multiple chat sessions by selecting the issue description or question provided by the user.
 Each chat session opens in the center pane, and you can switch between chats as needed.
 You can also access the end user's desktop through a remote-control screen sharing session from Live Chat to resolve the issue raised by the user.